michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0048.md

 ### Definition
 - n: inequality or difference in some respect
 ### Family
+- disparity: disparities+
-disparity: disparities+;disparate: disparately, disparateness, disparity
+- disparate: disparately, disparateness, disparity
 ### Examples
 - Those columns were prompted by the ongoing Black Lives Matter movement, the presidential campaign and disparities along racial lines in every aspect of American life.
 - Jones faced down a 13-6 shot disparity in the first period, as San Jose lost for only the second time in its last 10 games.